ESA title

 The mission consists of a constellation of two satellites, LSTM-A and LSTM-B. The satellites will operate in a low-Earth polar orbit with a combined two-day revisit period at the equator.

-The Copernicus Radar Observation System for Europe in L-band (ROSE-L) will provide continuous day-and-night all-weather monitoring of Earth’s land, oceans and ice, and offer frequent observations of Earth’s surface at a high spatial resolution.
+The Copernicus Radar Observation System for Europe at L-band (ROSE-L) will provide continuous day-and-night all-weather monitoring of Earth’s land, oceans and ice, and offer frequent observations of Earth’s surface at a high spatial resolution.

 ROSE-L, features a constellation of two satellites, that will operate in a Sun-synchronous orbit at an altitude of 693 km and will carry one instrument: the ROSE-L Synthetic Aperture Radar (SAR), designed to provide high-resolution, all-weather imaging with a spatial resolution of 5–10 m.
 The radar antenna will be the largest deployable planar antenna ever built measuring an impressive 40 sq m.